FRANCK BOCCACCINI

 Here is an article published on March 08, 2018.

-Franck Boccaccini works with gluing companies to help the gluers produce good pieces the first time.
+Franck Boccaccini works with bar-turning companies to help setters produce good parts the first time.

-To this end, he has drawn up a number of working rules, the result of almost 30 years of experience in machining, which will eliminate all the production stages.
+To do this, he has drawn up several work rules, the fruit of almost 30 years of experience in machining, which will eliminate all the hazards of production.

-If today, the workers of the DGC gluing company in Magland (Haute-Savoie) feel more confident in their work, and are more serene when they leave their machine tools running at night, unattended, they owe it to one man, Franck If today the glue makers at DGC, in Magland (Haute-Savoie), feel more confident in their work and are more serene when they leave their machine tools running at night, without supervision, they owe it to one man, Franck Boccaccini.
-This 51-year-old Swiss citizen spent some thirty years in industry before founding his own consulting firm in Geneva.
-In Geneva, he founded his own consulting firm, FBO Engineering.
+If today the set-up workers at the DGC bar turning company in Magland (Haute-Savoie) feel more confident in their work and are more serene when they leave their machine tools running unattended at night, they owe it to one man, Franck Boccaccini.
+This 51-year-old Swiss citizen spent some 30 years in industry before founding his own consulting firm, FBO Engineering, in Geneva.

-Having worked as a CNC operator-programmer-generator, then in industrialization, before finishing this first part of his career as production manager, Franck Boccaccini has always had a taste for analysis and mastery of manufacturing processes.
+Having worked as a CNC operator-programmer-setter, then in industrialization, before finishing this first part of his career as a production manager, Franck Boccaccini has always had a taste for the analysis and control of manufacturing processes.
 In my professional career, I have always been close to machining and process improvement," he says.
 And it was through this experience that I was able to refine my method.
 I was able to understand the issues, because of my position as production manager, and I was able to define the methods as if I were a worker.

-In founding FBO Engineering, this former industrialization manager at Derendinger, a Swiss company that manufactures high-precision mechanical parts for the aviation industry, wanted to share his method in order to "bring high-performance and reliable machining solutions to customers".
+In founding FBO Engineering, this former industrialization manager at Derendinger, a Swiss company that manufactures high-precision mechanical parts for the aviation industry, wanted to share his method in order to "provide customers with high-performance and reliable machining solutions.

 His method?
-"Replace the variability of machining processes with simple precision settings that are accessible to all," he says.
+"Replace the variability of machining processes with simple precision settings that are accessible to everyone," he says.

 The centering Y

-And to take the example of the Y-centring of tools.
-"The influence of Y-centring on tool life is the variable part of a lathe and therefore the amount of error left in the centring.
-For Franck Boccaccini, the idea is to remove all these machining variables through simple, factual adjustments.
-"This shows that a precision setting stabilises the variable part of a process, so that the process no longer varies during production," he insists.
+He uses the example of Y-centring of tools.
+"The influence of Y-centring on tool life is the variable part of a lathe, and therefore the amount of error left in centring.
+For Franck Boccaccini, the idea is to remove all these machining variables through simple, factual settings.
+"This demonstrates that a precision setting stabilises the variable part of a process, and as a result, the process no longer varies during production," he insists.

-He adds that "the more tools you have to work with, the more important it is to have precision control.
-If you have your machine set up like a Christmas tree, you're going to have a firework display of production errors if you don't use the method that ensures reproducibility.
+He adds that "the more tools you have to set, the more important it will be to have precision setting.
+If you have your machine set up like a Christmas tree, you're going to have a firework display of production hazards, if you don't practice the method that ensures reproducibility.
 Instead of suffering, you will guarantee times when nothing will happen, i.e. when you will not encounter any problems.
 Second example: a milling operation on a lathe.
-"If you leave a runout, some of the teeth on your cutter will be overloaded while others will be underloaded.
-The overloaded teeth will break before the end of the tool's life, the others will generate burrs.
-I have a method for reworking milling tools in turning.
+"If you leave some runout, some of the teeth on your cutter will be overloaded while others will be underloaded.
+The overloaded teeth will eventually break before the end of the tool's life, the others will generate burr.
+I have a method for setting milling tools in turning."

-In total, the Geneva-based consultant offers eight re-setting procedures.
-These range from barrel reaming, to Y-centring, to basket cutting.
+In total, the Geneva-based consultant offers eight adjustment procedures.
+These range from guide bush adjustment, to Y-centring, to basket cutting.
 In addition, there are three NC programming rules: anti-burr, anti-overload and anti-accumulation of chips.

-"We are going to decide on the toolpaths that do not generate chip accretion, overloading or burrs.
-The solution lies in the choice of the toolpath, and I provide the rules to be followed in creating these toolpaths," describes Franck Boccaccini.
+"We will decide on the toolpaths that do not generate chip accumulation, overloading or burrs.
+The solution lies in the choice of the tool path, and I provide the rules to be followed in creating these tool paths," describes Franck Boccaccini.

-I was sceptical at first," says Gae?l, a developer at DGC.
-We were doing the Y-centres, but they were not as accurate as the FBO method.
-They are logical rules, which require more time to be spent before a production, but then you win.
-We no longer dare to start a series of pieces with a badly regulated tool.
-For Gae?l, the method has brought "a sense of security".
+At first I was sceptical," says Gaël, a setter at DGC.
+We used to do Y-centres, but they weren't as accurate as the FBO method.
+These are logical rules, which require more time to be spent upstream of a production run, but then you gain.
+Now, we no longer dare to start a series of parts with a badly adjusted tool.
+For Gaël, the method has brought "a feeling of security".
 "You replace something approximate with something 100% reproducible," adds the Swiss expert.
-This has allowed us to run our machines at night without over-supervision," say Eric and Gregory, two other designers at the company.
-It's a step forward and thanks to the FBO method we have taken this step.
+It has allowed us to run our machines at night without over-supervision," say Eric and Gregory, two other setters at the company.
+It's a step that needs to be taken, and thanks to the FBO method we have taken that step.

-For the former head of production at watchmaker Roger Dubuis in Geneva, applying his method will have several positive consequences in the life of a machining company.
-Gene?ve, applying his method will have several favourable consequences in the life of a machining company.
-And to sum up some of them: producing parts without rejects, with an OEE of 90% always achieved, eliminating customer non-conformity lists and all the corrective actions that ensue, no more need for workstations, no more need for a new production line, no more need for a new machine.No more sorting stations, no more Six Sigma, no more complicated scheduling, no more CAPM, no more dunning and planning delays due to non-conformities and production issues, and no more specific time-consuming problem-solving projects.
+For the former production manager of the Geneva watchmaker Roger Dubuis, applying his method will have several positive consequences in the life of a machining company.
+He lists some of them: producing parts without scrap, with an OEE of 90% always achieved, eliminating customer non-conformity lists and all the corrective actions that follow, no more need for sorting stations, Six Sigma, complicated scheduling, CAPM, the end of reminders and planning delays due to non-conformities and production hazards, and of these specific problem-solving projects that consume a lot of time.

-"21 hours of good work a day is the minimum guaranteed by FBO for those who want to apply my method," he says.
-People are all upset," he says, "because of problems with delays, scheduling, rework..."
-In the end, the subcontractor will no longer suffer the consequences of all these production problems.
+"21 hours of good parts per day is the minimum guaranteed by FBO for those who want to apply my method.
+People are all overworked," he says, "because of problems with delays, scheduling, rework...".
+In short, the subcontractor will no longer suffer the consequences of all these production hazards.

 Burr-free parts

-Gae?l is now a more relaxed collector in the workshop.
-An hour of gluing on my machine allows me to be quiet for 17 hours," he says.
+Gaël is now a more fulfilled bar turner in the workshop.
+One hour of adjustment on my machine allows me to be at peace for 17 hours," he says.
 It has become a comfort, it has made my work easier.
-The method has given me more desire in my work.
+The method has given me more desire in my job.
 It has motivated me.
-And to show the journalist a coin.
-"It was a nest of burrs, now I can machine it without any burrs.
-Some collectors remove parts made of Peek, because it is a material that makes too many burrs.
-By applying my method to the basket cut, you won't have any burrs," Franck Boccaccini adds.
+And he shows the journalist a room.
+"It was a nest of burrs, now I can machine it without the slightest burr.
+Some bar turners turn down parts made of Peek, because it is a material that makes too many burrs.
+By applying my method to the basket cut, you will no longer have any burrs", Franck Boccaccini continues.

-Gae?l says again: "I have a workpiece turning at the moment.
+Gaël says again: "I have a part that is turning at the moment.
 Before, I was always on my lathe pulling chips, checking dimensions.
-Now I don't have the chip problems because of the programming rules, and I don't have any variation on the dimensions because the basic settings have been done well.
+Now I don't have any problems with chips thanks to the programming rules, and I don't have any variations in the dimensions, because the basic settings have been done properly.

-Another testimony from Eric and Gre?gory.
-Each painter applied the redesign methods in his own way, which were not always easy," they say.
-But above all, they did not have the same reliability as FBO.
-Now, all our machines are regulated in the same way, regardless of the painter who works on them.
-And Franck Boccaccini concludes Franck Boccaccini concludes that "a company's know-how is unique from the moment it generates a team spirit that is based on the same rules.
+Eric and Grégory gave another testimony.
+Each setter applies the setting methods in his own way, which were not always academic," they say.
+But above all, they did not have the same repeatability as FBO.
+Now, however, all our machines are set up in the same way, regardless of which setter is working on them.
+And Franck Boccaccini concludes that "a company's know-how is sustainable as long as there is a team spirit based on the same rules.

 It is never easy to talk about oneself, so as a friend and webmaster of Franck Boccaccini, I had to write these few lines...